 And for comparison again, here is the same setup but without the video light, just to make it easier to see the effect of the video light.

 A pull-back shot to show the approximate positioning of the video light:

 Another few cool photographs:

-Here I had my assistant-with-an-attitude, Jessica, hold up two lights – one light for my model, and the other as an attempt at rim-lighting.
+Here I had my assistant hold up two lights – one light for my model, and the other as an attempt at rim-lighting.
 Jessica just didn’t quite have the wingspan to reach with both lights … so the rim-light is now more of an off-center accent light on Anna’s hair.
 It still works in creating some separation from the background.